Using Images In WordPress – How To Reduce Image File Size In Your Server

 - Go back to your website and check pages and content to make sure that no images are missing in your content.

-- Your files and database should now be significantly reduced in size.
+- Your files should now be significantly reduced in size.

 If you can’t see image file sizes in your hard drive’s image folder, do the following: